-This Rule does not apply [The Mark-Up Policy is not applicable]to (1) the sale of securities where a prospectus or offering circular is required to be delivered and the securities are sold at the specific public offering price;[.] or (2) a transaction with a qualified institutional buyer ("QIB") that meets the conditions of Rule 2122(b)(9).
+This Rule does not apply [The Mark-Up Policy is not applicable]to (1) the sale of securities where a prospectus or offering circular is required to be delivered and the securities are sold at the specific public offering price;[.] or (2) a transaction in a non-investment grade debt security with a qualified institutional buyer ("QIB") that meets the conditions set forth in Rule 2122(b)(9).